-Most of you applying to become Sixth Form students will be choosing to follow 3 courses at Advanced Level or BTEC Level 3.
-To be eligible for this, you will have achieved as a minimum:
+Most of you applying to become Sixth Form students will be choosing to follow 3 courses at Advanced Level or BTEC.

 To study 3 x A Levels or BTEC courses students must meet the following general entry requirements:

 - Have a minimum of six or more GCSEs at grades 4-9. - Have a minimum of a grade 4 in English literature and language - Meet the individual subject entry requirements.